kcooperdev/pillars_of_oop/README.md

 # Pillars of OOP

 This project is for beginners or developers looking for a refresher to understand the four main pillars of Object Oriented Programming.
 In this tutorial, I will explain what they are, how they are used, best use cases, and a couple implementations in a couple languages.
+I also an article version of this here: https://dev.to/kcooperdev .

 ### What They Are: